Puerto Banus marina in Marbella, Costa del Sol comparison

 Nerja

-Verdict: Nerja, better managed crowds, particularly out of peak season.
+Verdict: Nerja, noticeably better managed crowds, particularly outside peak season.

 Family-Friendliness